-The Bangladesh Garment Manufacturers and Exporters Association (BGMEA) already fears to run out of qualified workers: They have tendered a major study on skills development and employment in the ready made garment (RMG) sector.
-In their terms of reference they write: 'The RMG sector in Bangladesh which employs more than 3.6 million people has been experiencing acute shortage of skilled workers which is a major constraint to realize its true growth potential, especially in a dynamic and fast-growing industry led Bangladesh economy.
+people has been experiencing acute shortage of skilled workers which is a major constraint to realize its true growth potential, especially in a dynamic and fast-growing industry led Bangladesh economy.
 The shortage of adequately skilled and employable workforce poses a significant barrier to its accelerated growth and competitiveness. [...]
 Several training initiatives have also been taken by the public and private sectors.
 But these are not sufficient.
 Yet there has been a severe mismatch between the employment potentials and the skills development initiatives.'
-The report is due in November 2011 (BGMEA, ToR, Aug 8, 2011).

 The whole business model relies on the ability and willingness of a few major import markets to let in garments and knitwear made in Bangladesh.
-Bangladesh is as dependent on one single major export item as the country was in previous decades when it totally relied on the export of raw jute and jute products.

 That Bangladesh has not become a "basket case", as was predicted at Independence, can be attributed to quite an extent to large scale assistance from the international community, from bilateral and multilateral, government and private donors.
 As a response to a weak government, the international community was instrumental in creating a unique institutional environment in Bangladesh: There are 220,000 registered non-government organizations (NGO) in the country (mostly national and religious), hundreds of thousands of people are employed by NGOs directly and many more indirectly; NGOs are believed to contribute 8 per cent to the gross domestic product (GDP).
-As a country with one of the largest populations in the world and situated between the two most populous countries, China and India, Bangladesh is increasingly in a position to resist pressure and influence of the donor community; Bangladesh is a major recipient of home remittances from workers abroad; Bangladesh emerged as a major textiles exporter and is more and more economically and financially capable to pursue own economic and social ambitions.
-Bangladesh might be not as independent as India, the far more bigger neighbour, or as Pakistan, the politically and strategically important partner in the US War against Terror, but Bangladesh has become a exporter of textiles and manpower; the country is more and more in a position to pursue its own agenda.
-Its ambitions are are reflected by the country's policy viz-a-viz foreign NGOs and by a bureaucratic system to control their activities.
-Such a policy of regulation has created a fertile ground for rent-seeking and corruption.
-13 The situation, however, has improved: Measured by Transparency International's Corruption Perceptions Index 2011 Bangladesh was ranked 120th among 182 states, not too bad in the regional context (Bhutan rank 38, Sri Lanka 86, India 95, Maldives and Pakistan at 134, Nepal
+As a country with one of the largest populations in the world and situated between the two most populous countries, China and India, Bangladesh is increasingly in a position to resist pressure and influence of the donor community.
+Bangladesh is a major recipient of home remittances from workers abroad; it emerged as a major textiles exporter and is more and more economically and financially capable to pursue own economic and social ambitions.
+Bangladesh might be not as independent as India, the far more bigger neighbour, or as Pakistan, the politically and strategically important partner in the US War against Terror, but Bangladesh has become an exporter of textiles and manpower; the country is more and more in a position to pursue its own agenda.
+Its ambitions are reflected by the country's policy viz-a-viz foreign NGOs and by a bureaucratic system to control their activities.

+Such a policy of regulation has created a fertile ground for rent-seeking and corruption.31 The situation, however, has improved: Measured by Transparency International's Corruption Perceptions Index (CPI) 2012 Bangladesh has fallen back to 144th position among 176 states, (Bhutan rank 33, Sri Lanka 79, India 94, Nepal and Pakistan at 139, Myanmar at 172)32, although better than in the years before, when Bangladesh could be found at the bottom of the